mjlassila/ezpaarse-platforms/README.md

 ezpaarse-platforms
 ==================

-Additional ezPAARSE log parsers for services commonly used in Finland university libraries.
+Additional ezPAARSE log parsers for services commonly used in Finnish University Libraries.

 Services including: